cilium/tetragon/contrib/upgrade-notes/latest.md

   If your systems are running Kyverno/OPA/Gatekeeper rules that allow hostPath mounts only by explicit paths, then you will need to extend your allowlist with the directory containing the socket passed to `tetragon.cri.socketHostPath`.
+* `tetragon.gops.enabled` now defaults to `false`.
+To re-enable the gops debug interface, set `--set tetragon.gops.enabled=true` at install or upgrade time.

 ### TracingPolicy (k8s CRD)